bitfocus/companion-module-vimeo-livestreamstudio6/HELP.md

 - **Important:** You must complete the following steps in order to allow Livestream Studio to accept connections over the network.
   - In Livestream Studio settings go to the **Hardware Crontrol** tab and enable **Allow Incoming Connections**.

-  - Now back in Companion add or enable the module so that it initialtes a connnection to Livestream Studio.
+  - Now back in Companion add or enable this module so that it initiates a connnection to Livestream Studio.

   - Finally, back in Livestream Studio settings under **Pending Connections**, click **Allow** for the IP address where Companion will be connecting from.